ocaml/ocaml.org/data/tutorials/language/0it_00_values_functions.md

 ## Anonymous Functions

-As citizens of the same level as other values, functions don't have to be bound to a name to exist (although some must, but this will be explained later).
+Functions don't have to be bound to a name unless they are [recursive](#recursive-functions).
 Take these examples:
 ```ocaml
 # fun x -> x;;
 - : 'a -> 'a = <fun>